-Preservation easements have become an important component of state and federal policy to encourage public participation in the preservation of America's historic resources.
-Indeed, their use is specifically encouraged by an important economic incentive: property owners who donate qualified preservation easements to qualified easement-holding organizations may be eligible for a charitable contribution deduction from their federal income taxes for the value of the historic preservation easement – provided that the contribution meets the standards of the Internal Revenue Service (IRS).
+The use of preservation easements is supported by state and federal preservation policies and laws that encourage public participation in the preservation of America's historic resources by providing an important economic incentive: property owners who donate qualified preservation easements to qualified easement-holding organizations may be eligible for a federal charitable tax deduction based on the value of the preservation easement, as provided for in the standards set forth by the Internal Revenue Service (IRS).

 Frequently Asked Questions About Preservation Easements